 AndThenTheresPhysics (real name unknown)

-Let’s face facts: for a climate blogger, I’m a damn good astrobionomer.
+Let’s face it: for a climate blogger, I’m a damn good astrobionomer.

-I don’t know what it is about me and the written word, but it seems that no matter how painstakingly I try to convey my point, everyone always manages to miss it completely.
-On particularly bad days I find myself wondering if semantic intercourse between human beings is even possible.
+I don’t know what it is about me and the written word, but no matter how painstakingly I try to convey my point, everyone always seems to miss it completely.
+On particularly bad days I wonder if semantic intercourse between human beings is even possible.

 And why should today be any different?
 Let’s be frank: I’m probably wasting everyone’s time by even posting this.